 Determine Current Liabilities

-Now you have access to the aging of your inventory, the next step is to determine the level of liabilities which currently exist ‘in store’ – such as your Spring styles.
+Now you have access to the aging of your inventory, the next step is to determine the level of liabilities that currently exist ‘in store’ – such as your spring styles.

-To start, review the prior Season product, in particular any remaining Holiday 2019 and the initial Spring 1 2020 (sometimes called Cruise wear) inventory.
-These Spring styles have been viewed by your customers for many months; given their age most likely your optimal plan will be to fully write off this age of product.
-Transferring to outlet – unless an easy, inexpensive option – is probably not financially feasible, as the markdown / clearance cadence required to liquidate that older product will most likely ‘eat up’ any potential margin.
+To start, review the prior season product, in particular, any remaining holiday 2019 and the initial spring 1 2020 (sometimes called cruise wear) inventory.
+These spring styles have been viewed by your customers for many months; given their age most likely your optimal plan will be to fully write off this age of the product.
+Transferring to an outlet – unless an easy, inexpensive option – is probably not financially feasible, as the markdown/clearance cadence required to liquidate that older product will most likely ‘eat up’ any potential margin.

 Be very diligent with Spring styles 1 and colors.
-Sometimes there may be colors which will trend into later Spring / Summer.
-If the bodies are relevant (and size sell through is not to extreme), those specific garments can be ‘aged forward’ and assigned the Summer codes, ultimately avoiding the initial write off costs.
+Sometimes there may be colors that will trend into later spring/summer.
+If the bodies are relevant (and size sell-through is not to extreme), those specific garments can be ‘aged forward’ and assigned the summer codes, ultimately avoiding the initial write-off costs.

-Next, assess “Easter”, as part of the March / April assortments.
+Next, assess “Easter”, as part of the March/April assortments.
 Regardless of the style and color importance within your business, Easter has passed.
-The positive news is likely that most of the styles still remain in the DC; there may have been some representation with ecommerce, but this is probably the first (and least cost prohibitive) “return to DC” which should occur.
+The positive news is likely that most of the styles still remain in the DC; there may have been some representation with e-commerce, but this is probably the first (and least cost-prohibitive) “return to DC” which should occur.
 Unless a radical change is expected for the following fiscal year, we recommend saving the Easter 2020 inventory as your starting plan for Easter 2021.
-At the time of writing this article, some retailers are already signalling what we have suggested – to ‘forward rather than clear out’.
+At the time of writing this article, some retailers are already signaling what we have suggested – to ‘forward rather than clear out’.

 One recommendation – focus the Easter recall on apparel and footwear and only higher price point associated accessories.
-Given the margin possibilities (as well as potential damage and shipping effort), we suggest to either write off or aggressively promote the Easter accessories in store.
-Some retailers, (given sufficient space), may even decide to maintain those smaller items in store until the following year.
+Given the margin possibilities (as well as potential damage and shipping effort), we suggest either writing off or aggressively promoting the Easter accessories in-store.
+Some retailers, (given sufficient space), may even decide to maintain those smaller items in the store until the following year.